pivotal/docs-tap/scst-scan/install-snyk-integration.md

 ## <a id="sc-config"></a> Configure Supply Chains

-To enable Snyk, rather than the default Grype in the out of the box Scanning Supply Chain, you must update your Tanzu Application Platform installation.
+In order to scan your images with Snyk instead of the default Grype scanner in the [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.md), you must update your Tanzu Application Platform installation.

 Add the `ootb_supply_chain_testing_scanning.scanning` section later to your `tap-values.yaml` and perform a [Tanzu Application Platform update](../upgrading.md#upgrading-tanzu-application-platform).